 - d.
 Click Next.
 The Case Details page is displayed. - 6.
 Click the System Video tab.
 The new video now is displayed on the case's video list. - 7.
-To add another video to this case, repeat steps 2 5. - 8.
-To remove a video from a case, locate it on the case's video list, then go to the Remove column and click the cross icon X. The system removes the selected video from the list.
+To add another video to this case, repeat steps 2 5.
+NOTE: The maximum allowed number of videos you can add to a case is 200. - 8.
+To remove a video from a case: - i.
+Locate it on the case's video list. - ii.
+Go to the Remove column and click the cross icon \times . - iii.
+Accept the displayed confirmation message.
+The system removes the selected video from the list.